martin-ockajak/cantrip/README.md

 * Equivalents of suitable iterator methods are added to all standard library collection data types
 * Utility methods inspired by other libraries are also added to the same collection data types
-* Added methods return a new instance of the same collection type instead of an iterator
+* Method names are distinct from current or planned standard library collection method names
 * All methods consider collection instances to be immutable although some consume them
+* Transformation methods return a new collection instance instead of an iterator
 * Everything is available via a single import

 ## Examples